cnpryer/huak/docs/architecture.md

 ## The Code

-Currently the project is structured using the following components:
+Currently, the project is structured using the following components:

 ```bash
 src